nextcord/nextcord/docs/interactions.rst

         async def slash_command_cog(self, interaction: nextcord.Interaction):
             """This is a slash command in a cog""" await interaction.response.send_message("Hello I am a slash command in a cog!")

-The example shown above responds to a user when they do a slash command.
-Its function is the same as a slash command on the bot, adjusted to work in a class, only its decorator is different.

 Context menu commands can also be made in cogs using the :meth:`nextcord.user_command` or :meth:`nextcord.message_command` decorators.